grafana/loki/production/README.md

 ## Get a free hosted demo of Grafana Cloud: Logs

 Grafana is running a free, hosted demo cluster of Loki.
-Find instructions for getting access at [grafana.com/loki](https://grafana.com/loki).
+Find instructions for getting access at [Grafana Cloud](https://grafana.com/oss/loki).

 The demo includes complimentary metrics (Prometheus or Graphite) that help illustrate the experience of easily switching between logs and metrics.